auth0/docs/articles/hooks/extensibility-points/pre-user-registration.md

 At the Pre User Registration extensibility point, Hooks allow custom actions to be executed when a new user is created.
 For example, you may add custom `app_metadata` or `user_metadata` to the newly-created user, or even prevent the creation of the user in the database.

-The Post User Registration extensibility point is available for [Database Connections](/connections/database) and [Passwordless Connections](/connections/passwordless).
+The Pre User Registration extensibility point is available for [Database Connections](/connections/database) and [Passwordless Connections](/connections/passwordless).

 ::: note
 The `triggerId` for the Pre User Registration extensibility point is `pre-user-registration`.
 To learn how to create Hooks for this extensibility point, see [Create New Hooks](/hooks/create).